phsamson/phsamson/README.md

 <br/>

-Hi 👋, I am **Patrick Henry Samson**, you may call me **Patrick**~, an enthusiastic and ambitious Software QA Tester at [@EMAPTA](https://www.linkedin.com/company/emaptaglobal/mycompany/).
+Hi 👋, I am **Patrick Henry Samson**, you may call me **Patrick**~, an enthusiastic and ambitious Software QA Tester currently working at [@EMAPTA](https://www.linkedin.com/company/emaptaglobal/mycompany/).
 I specialised in Manual - Functional testing and UI testing.
 I have experience testing applications on Mobile, Ecommerce, Web Applications for iOS, Android, and Desktop platforms.
 I love to network, join new communities and add value ✨

 <div>
 <details>